 And that’s the problem.
-“All our anxiety about the virus seems to come down to uncertainty,” says Kerrie Smedley, Ph.D., a clinical psychologist in Annville, Pennsylvania.
+“Much of our anxiety seems to come down to uncertainty,” says Kerrie Smedley, Ph.D., a clinical psychologist in Annville, Pennsylvania.
 “But certainty is only a feeling, not a fact.
 We can’t ever feel 100 percent sure of anything.
-The new coronavirus outbreak makes these feelings so explicit — but uncertainty is always part of life.”
+The coronavirus outbreak made these feelings so explicit — but uncertainty is always part of life.”

-If you’re struggling with anxiety about COVID-19, you’re not alone.
+If you’re struggling with persistent anxiety, you’re not alone.
 Take a deep breath and follow this advice from mental health experts.

 Worry is the ability to generate lots of negative outcomes in our minds, explains Catherine Pittman, Ph.D., professor of psychology at Saint Mary’s College in Notre Dame, Indiana.